 First, verify that 'Group administration' is marked.
-YOST2 provides a list of all groups, which greatly facilitates the group administration.
+YaST2 provides a list of all groups, which greatly facilitates the group administration.
 To delete a group, select it from the list (the line will be highlighted dark blue) and click 'Delete'.
-It is also easy to 'Add' and 'Edit' groups.
-Simply proceed as described in "Create a new group".
+It is also easy to 'Add' and 'Edit' users.
+Simply follow the help texts in YaST2.
+When you enter the members of the new group in the entry field at the bottom, make sure the user names are entered without any space after the comma.
+YaST2 suggests a group ID that you can accept.